wso2/docs-choreo-dev/en/docs/references/analyze-performance.md

     - **Throughput**: 4.90 requests per second.
     - **Latency**: 20.42 seconds per request.

 - The **Throughput** graph shows the throughput forecasted by the Performance Analyzer for different user counts.
-You can hold the pointer over a specific user count to view the forecasted throughput for that user count
+You can hold the pointer over a specific user count to view the forecasted throughput for that user count.

     ![Throughput forecast](../assets/img/perf-analyzer/throughput-forecast.png)